 Looking at individual holdings, Hengan International Group Co.
-Ltd. (1044-HK) accounts for about 4.19% of total assets, followed by Taiwan Semiconductor Manufacturing Co.
-Ltd. (2330-TW) and China Resources Land Limited (1109-HK) and Ptt Global Chemical Plc Nvdr (PTTGC.R-TH).
+Ltd. (1044-HK) accounts for about 4.22% of total assets, followed by China Resources Land Limited (1109-HK) and Ptt Global Chemical Plc Nvdr (PTTGC.R-TH).

-EDIV's top 10 holdings account for about 31.99% of its total assets under management.
+Its top 10 holdings account for approximately 32.99% of EDIV's total assets under management.

 Performance and Risk

-The ETF has a beta of 0.88 and standard deviation of 22.59% for the trailing three-year period, making it a medium risk choice in the space.
-With about 130 holdings, it effectively diversifies company-specific risk.
+The fund has a beta of 0.88 and standard deviation of 22.85% for the trailing three-year period, which makes EDIV a medium risk choice in this particular space.
+With about 126 holdings, it effectively diversifies company-specific risk.